tillitis/tkey-ssh-agent/README.md

 loaded by firmware at 0x4000\_7000 which means a maximum size including `.data` and `.bss` of 100 KiB.
 It will have 28 KiB of stack, from 0x4000\_6ff0 down to where RAM starts (see [apps/libcrt0/crt0.S](apps/libcrt0/crt0.S)).
-A smaller app may move itself in memory, in order to have a larger stack.
+A smaller app may want to move itself in memory in order to have larger continuous memory.

 There are no heap allocation functions, no `malloc()` and friends.